TeknooSoftware/recipe/documentation/README.md

 License
 -------
-Space is licensed under the MIT License - see the licenses folder for details.
+Recipe is licensed under the MIT License - see the licenses folder for details.